Azure/Ansible/README.md

 ## Customization
 - Ansible Version
-  Fill in Ansible version later than 2.5.0 to be installed.
-You can get available release information from [here](https://github.com/ansible/ansible/releases), such as 2.7.4.
-Default is latest.
+  Fill in Ansible version(later than 2.5.0) to be installed.
+You can get available release information from [here](https://github.com/ansible/ansible/releases), such as `2.7.4` or `latest`.
+Default is `latest`.

 - Azure Credential
   Set Azure credentials from: